Ernest L. Boyer International Award for Excellence in Teaching, Learning, and Technology

 An institution nominating a faculty member for the Award for Innovative Excellence in Teaching, Learning, and Technology may also choose to have its nominee serve as a candidate for the Ernest L. Boyer International Award.

 The nomination form must be completed and signed by the institution's president or chancellor.
-A 5”x7” color glossy photograph of the nominee (or digital version) must be included along with the award nominee registration fee of $545.
+A 5”x7” color glossy photograph of the nominee (or digital version) must be included along with the award nominee registration fee.
 These materials must be accompanied by a completed proposal form indicating the nominee's agreement to make a presentation at the Conference concerning the work for which s/he was nominated.
 Additionally, each Boyer Award nominee must submit a copy of her/his resume or CV and the Boyer Narrative, which is described below.

 An international committee will select the award recipient, who will be honored at the awards ceremony held during the Conference.
 S/he will receive a trophy and a $5,000 cash award.
 The award recipient will also be eligible to participate as a member of the international committee to select future award recipients.